As an orthoptist you'll specialise in diagnosing and managing a range of eye conditions that largely affect eye movement and visual development

 - good observational skills and attention to detail

 - a good attitude to self-directed learning

 You'll also need good manual dexterity and excellent hand-eye coordination.

-Competition for a place on a university course is fierce.
-You should have a good understanding of orthoptics and are advised to observe a state-registered orthoptist before applying for a place.
-This will show your interest in, and commitment to, the profession.
+Competition for a place on an orthoptics course is intense.
+At interview you'll need to show you have a good understanding of what orthoptics is and are advised to observe an orthoptist in practice before applying for a place.
+This will show your interest in - and commitment to - the profession.

-Experience of working in a caring environment, either in a paid or voluntary capacity, is also useful.
+Experience of working in a caring or healthcare environment, either in a paid or voluntary capacity, is also useful.
 Work with children, people with special needs and the elderly is particularly relevant.

-Most orthoptists work for the NHS either in an eye hospital or in an eye department or community health centre.
+Most orthoptists work for the NHS either in a hospital or in community health centres.
 You may also visit primary schools and schools for children with special needs.